-The foundations were begun in 1386 and the last gate opened in 1965.
+The foundations were laid in 1386 and the last gate opened in 1965.
 600 years is obviously a long time, and you can see the evolution of design and architecture right within the building itself.
 Gothic, Renaissance, and Roman styles either merge or compete (depending on the purity of your artistic point of view).
-And each new artistic era added something new to the structure—just consider that as of the late 1700s, none of the pinnacles and spires for which the building is now famous were present!
+And each new artistic era added something new to the structure.
+Just consider that as of the late 1700s, none of the pinnacles and spires for which the building is now famous were present!

 We came on a blisteringly bright day in Milan, and luckily so!
 The blue sky allowed us to see the cathedral’s crown jewel, the Madoninna, which is usually shrouded in mist.
 The cathedral’s other ornaments include 3400 statues, 135 gargoyles, and over 700 figures in marble relief depicting scenes from the Bible and Europe’s history.
 I was absolutely fascinated by these little details and could have spent the entire afternoon cataloging them in photos.